briandrum/codes.forchagrin.com/_chapters/chapter-953-evergreen-cemetery.md

 title: "Chapter 953: Evergreen Cemetery"
 ---

-Editor’s note: Prices and payments covering the sale of lots and fees for interments within the Municipal Cemetery are set by the Board of Cemetery Trustees pursuant to Ohio R. C. 759.13 and 759.23.
+Editor's note: Prices and payments covering the sale of lots and fees for interments within the Municipal Cemetery are set by the Board of Cemetery Trustees pursuant to Ohio R. C. 759.13 and 759.23.
 Please consult the Department of Finance for information concerning current costs and fees.